Frozen Corpses Golden Treasures

 Frozen Corpses Golden Treasures is a feature length documentary of the true ‘Indiana Jones’ story without the gimmicks and sensationalism of many shows/films on archaeology, with stranger-than-fiction characters, investigation of serious underreported crimes, and a real scientific discovery.

 The central goal of this project is to excite wonder about the untold parts of the human story that are hidden in remote corners of the globe.
 In the summer of 2017 explorer and filmmaker Trevor Wallace documented the discovery of the largest, oldest, Scythian permafrost tomb ever found.
 In rare cases frozen soil that lasts through the warm summer months has preserved Scythian ice mummies covered in elaborate tattoos, the oldest carpets ever found, and other unique organic artifacts.
 Since the Scythians had no written language, the organic material preserved in ice is the key to understanding this mysterious culture of nomadic horse lords that ruled over vast territory of the Eurasian steppe 2,500 years ago.
-This film is a look into the life of an archaeologist Dr. Gino Caspari and his team, how new technology like lidar, geophysics, and drones have transformed fieldwork and furthered our understanding of the past.
+This film is a look into the life of an archaeologist Dr. Gino Caspari and his team, how new technology like geophysics, remote sensing, and drones have transformed fieldwork and furthered our understanding of the past.
 The film also tackles the issue of tomb raiding which has decimated the little knowledge we have of the Scythians.